it-innovation/EXPERImonitor/doc/manual_source/mainContent/Creating_Provenance.rst

 	EDMAgent bob = factory.createAgent("agent_" + UUID.randomUUID(), "Bob Smith");

 Note that the first argument needs to be unique in your experiment but there are no rules regarding what it needs to look like.
-The second argument is the human readable label that will be used to display the agent in the provenance GUI of the ECC dashboard.
+The second argument is the human readable label that will be used to display the agent in the provenance GUI of the EXPERImonitor dashboard.

 Next you need to create the entities you want to use: ::